-On top of collision and damage insurance, you may also want to consider theft coverage.
+On top of collision and damage insurance to help cover those cost of dent repair, you may also want to consider theft coverage.
 It’s no secret that cities are typically more crime heavy than rural areas, so you will want to make sure that you are prepared for a potential break-in.

 Even if your insurance covers you in the event of a theft, you will want to make your car as difficult to steal as possible.
 This might mean only parking in secure garages, or simply making sure that your vehicle is locked at all times.